Staycation44/fretwork/README.md

 ## 3. Analyzing a cache

 `analyze.py` loads the most recent cache for your config's `HEADER`, computes difficulty metrics for every song in it, and writes a CSV.
 This is the main output for browsing the library.

+Optionally will adjust your `song.ini`'s diff_guitar parameters to the calc of your choice

 **Outputs:**